SyrupSplashin/NixOs/README.md

 ### Branch Structure

-- **unable** - Stable production configuration to be used as a restore point on existing systems or a starting point on new systems.
+- **unstable** - Stable production configuration to be used as a restore point on existing systems or a starting point on new systems.
 - **unstable-dev** - Development branch where I test changes and verify stability before merging to prod, this is what I run day-to-day on my systems.

 ### File Structure